psagi/kidtimer/README.md

 Allow your kid specific hours of the day to access the computer, both weekday and weekend.

 Set maximum amount of time, both weekday and weekend.

+Keeps track of reward balance that is persistent across days.

+Time control can be temporarily suspended/resumed within the day.

 Cronjobs: